jzbrooks/vgo/.github/readme.md

 ## Installation

-Download the distrobution from the releases page.
+Download the distribution from the releases page.
 Unzip it.
 Add the `bin` folder to your path.

 ## Command Line Interface